Introducing Sri Lanka

 Sri Lanka Travel Guide

-The ancient culture of Sri Lanka is just as fascinating as its natural attractions, and sacred Buddhist cities like Anuradhapura and Panduwasnuwara give visitors the opportunity to visit temples and other sacred sites dating back thousands of years.
+The ancient culture of Sri Lanka is just as fascinating as its natural attractions, and sacred Buddhist cities such as Anuradhapura and Panduwasnuwara give visitors the opportunity to visit temples and other sacred sites dating back thousands of years.

-A holiday in Sri Lanka isn't for travellers looking for gleaming cities and sophisticated nightlife, but cities like Colombo and Kandy offer plenty of shopping and dining opportunities, as well as excellent museums that give unique insight into the captivating culture of Sri Lanka.
-While the island is often overlooked for more popular destinations like Thailand and Indonesia, a holiday in Sri Lanka is an enticing adventure for travellers willing to go off the beaten path.
+A holiday in Sri Lanka isn't for travellers looking for gleaming cities and sophisticated nightlife, but cities such as Colombo and Kandy offer plenty of shopping and dining opportunities, as well as excellent museums that give unique insight into the captivating culture of Sri Lanka.
+While the island is often overlooked for more popular destinations such as Thailand and Indonesia, a holiday in Sri Lanka is an enticing adventure for travellers willing to go off the beaten track.

 Best time to visit Sri Lanka

-Sri Lanka's dry season lasts from November to April on the west coast, and May to September on the east coast; so the best time to visit Sri Lanka depends on where you want to go.
-Read more on Sri Lanka's Climate and Weather.
+Sri Lanka's dry season lasts from November to April on the west coast, and May to September on the east coast; so the best time to visit Sri Lanka depends on where travellers want to go.
+The country's proximity to the Equator ensures that heat and sunshine are almost ever-present!

 What to see in Sri Lanka